Cherry Bomb (NCT 127 song): Critical reception

 Following its initial release, "Cherry Bomb" received generally positive reviews from music critics.
 Writer Jeff Benjamin from Fuse called the song "edgy" and "explosive", oozing confidence which "makes the case" for NCT 127 to be an "experimental" act.
 During an interview with the group, journalist Hong Dam-young described the song as "powerful hip-hop tune "with a "pulsating and brassy backing chorus".
 In an album review from Seoulbeats, the song is said to be a "jam-packed from top to finish" track, and while it may "sound messy and disorganised", the final result eventually worked.
 Writer Margaret also went on to compliment the vocals of the song, citing its consistency with the rest of the track.
 Writer Sarah Boumedda from The Kraze magazine commented how the song was "hard to reconcile" at first, but "begs" its listeners to repeat again after several times, highlighting certain musical section such as the bridge and "beautiful" vocal melody break.
 The song also went on to appear in year-end critics lists by Billboard and Idolator, landing at number seventeen and twenty-one respectively.
 While Billboard chose the song for its "eerie vibe", Idolator noted its "sinister" synth line and "sick" hip-hop production which made the song "one of the hottest tracks" in 2017.

 Accolades

 Commercial performance

 In comparison to their previous two singles, "Cherry Bomb" saw a breakthrough commercial success for NCT 127 in their native country.
 Following its initial release, the song debuted and peaked at number forty-seven on the Gaon Digital Chart for the week of June 17, 2017.
-It also debuted at number twenty-eight on the component Gaon Download Chart, having achieved a total of 39,006 downloads.
-By this, the song was the group's highest charting entry for years, being surpassed by "Kick It" in 2020 when the song rose to number twenty-one on the former chart a week after its release, while topping the latter chart for two weeks.
-Subsequently, the song became the group's first single to appear in a monthly issue of a component Gaon chart, peaking at number ninety-six with an accumulative of 71,061 downloads.
-It also debuted and peaked at number three on the Billboard World Digital Song Sales chart, spending a total of six charting weeks.
+By this, the song was the group's highest-charting entry for years, being surpassed by "Kick It" in 2020 when the song rose to number twenty-one on the chart a week after its release.
+"Cherry Bomb" also debuted and peaked at number three on the Billboard World Digital Song Sales chart, spending a total of six charting weeks.